ErikHgm/FireHouse-Restaurant-Project/README.md

         -  As a frequent visitor I can change or cancel my booking in the login page.

 -   ### Agile methodology
+    - The principles of agile methodology were utilized during the project.
+By assigning user stories to issues and taking advantage of the GitHub Kanban board functionality, the necessary goals and priorities throughout the project could be well defined.
+In addition, labels were used to further define the priority of eacn user story in the Kanban board.

 -   ### Design
+    - Since this restaurant is aimed to target the

 -   ### Wireframes
     - A separate document for the wireframes can be viewed here: